Looking for something? Search Away?

 It was important to support the local Tea Houses when our group could, through the purchasing of food and supplies.
 While food and snacks were available at every Tea House, variety was lacking.
 Some of the snacks were expired and the price steadily increased as our group went up the mountain.

 After our daily trek, I had my fill of Dhal Bhat and at some points, just boiled potatoes with Yak butter depending on how I was feeling.
 I also brought a few freeze-dried meals including Happy Yak.
 Our challenge was getting hot water, well -hot enough to adequately cook our meals.
 But once hot, they were delicious and hardy.
-My favorites included the Mandarin Beef and Rice and the Granola Raspberry and Vanilla for breakfast.
+My favourites included the Mandarin Beef and Rice and the Granola Raspberry and Vanilla for breakfast.

 Tech:

-At the airport, I purchased a N-Cell SIM card which helps me stay in touch abroad and keep up on social media.
+At the airport, I purchased an N-Cell SIM card which helps me stay in touch abroad and keep up on social media.
 Once our group was up the mountain, I purchased an Everest Link, which covered spots where the N-Cell SIM card would not work.
-Charging was not always free and so I relied on a few tech supplies.
+Charging was not always free so I relied on a few tech supplies.

-The BioLite Charge 80 PD, USB-C PD Powerbank was helpful.
-First off, you are able to charge multiple devices at once – so I was able to charge the powerbank and charge my phone all at once.
+The BioLite Charge 80 PD, and USB-C PD Powerbank were helpful.
+First off, you are able to charge multiple devices at once – so I was able to charge the power bank and charge my phone all at once.
 There are 2 USB-A Quick Charge Out ports available and 1 USB-C PD port which is more than sufficient for charging our phones constantly.
 As it got colder, I would keep the charger in my sleeping bag to work more efficiently.
 For the entire 12-day trek, I recharged the battery once.
 In a sea of black USB cords, the blue BioLite one was a strong advantage.

 To utilize the charger, you need a travel adapter.
 Mine of choice was the Samsonite World Wide Power Adapter.
-It fits outlets in Australia, China, US, Europe and the UK.
+It fits outlets in Australia, China, the US, Europe and the UK.
 Nepal uses UK plugs.
 It has a built-in USB as well, which makes it easy to charge more devices at once.
-It’s red and black exterior makes it easy to spot travel essentials.
+Its red and black exterior makes it easy to spot travel essentials.

-Our group were told that if the weather permitted, we could do the extremely challenging hike to Kala Patthar – (at 5,644.5 m it would have given us additional views of Everest, and neighboring mountains Nuptse and Changtse).
+Our group were told that if the weather permitted, we could do the extremely challenging hike to Kala Patthar – (at 5,644.5 m it would have given us additional views of Everest, and neighbouring mountains Nuptse and Changtse).
 This trek would require a reliable headlamp.
 I chose the BioLite HeadLamp750 (800 is now available).
 Unfortunately/fortunately the weather turned and we were unable to do the additional hike.
 I still made use of the HeadLamp750 in a few spots up the mountain, notably Dingboche (4,410 m) where the restrooms were outside in pitch black.
 It has an incredibly comfortable headband.
 The RunForever pass-thru charging feature enables you to use the headlamp and charge at the same time.

 Utility/Organization: